Raphire/SusAlert/README.md

 ## How to use
 SusAlert is very easy to use, simply install and open the plugin in alt1 toolkit.
 The plugin will automatically detect when the croesus fight starts or ends, but it does have a manual start/stop button if you need it.

-If the timer drifts after the first mid energy fungi you can synchronize it by clicking the 'Mid Down' button or pressing alt+1 when the mid energy fungi dies, another solution may be to edit the delay after mid in the settings.
+To prevent the timer from drifting you can synchronize it by clicking the button that appears on the interface or pressing alt+1 when the mid energy fungus dies, another solution may be to edit the delay after mid in the settings.

 Lastly, you can use the + and - buttons on the timer to 'nudge' the timer forward or back in 1s increments.